basbeu/theSofties/README.md

 - favor list with UI for searching & sorting, as well as asking for a new favor
 - location, distance, category, etc. are recorded alongside favor

+### Sprint 4

+#### Scrum master : Jeremy, presenter: Charlyn

+- added tests to raise coverage from 40% to 69%
+- fix behavior of back button

+### Sprint 5

+#### Srum master: Jeniffer, presenter: Alexander

+- added location functionality, autopopulate the favor creation location, autopopulate new user location, sort by distance
+- added tests
+- build a professional testDatabase for firesbase testing

+### Sprint 6

+#### scrum master: Andrea, presenter: Bastien

+- increase code coverage to pass 80%
+- send email to user to notify them of a intrest in help

 # Tests